Whiplash (1948 film): Reception

 The New York Times film critic, Thomas M. Pryor, gave the film a negative review.
 He wrote, "Good sense and dramatic construction went by the wayside in the filming of Whiplash and what is left on the screen is a pointless exposition of brutality, nicely demonstrated, however, by Mr. Clark and Zachary Scott, with Miss Smith providing suitable decoration.
 If it's plain, old fashioned mayhem that you desire, Whiplash most likely will be to your liking.
 Otherwise proceed with caution."

+Variety called the movie "a major disappointment" financially.